webpack/webpack.js.org/src/content/guides/getting-started.md

 |- /node_modules
 ```

-T> If you're using npm 5, you'll probably also see a `package-lock.json` file in your directory as well.
+T> If you're using npm 5, you'll probably also see a `package-lock.json` file in your directory.

 If you want to learn more about webpack's design, you can check out the [basic concepts](/concepts) and [configuration](/configuration) pages.
 Furthermore, the [API](/api) section digs into the various interfaces webpack offers.